-Van der Laarse's research focuses roughly on two principal research areas: Power and Elites and Heritage, Memory and Conflict.
-He published around 100 publications and has been invited approximately to some 200 lectures and keynote talks, and co-organized a substantial number of international conferences, such as The Challenge of Heritage (Amsterdam 2002), The Dynamics of War, Heritage, Memory and Remembrance (Amsterdam 2007), The Archaeology of Terrorscapes (Helsinki 2012), Competing Memories (Amsterdam, 2013), and Heritage, Tourism and Hospitality (Amsterdam 2015).
+My research focuses roughly on two domains: Power, Culture and Elites, and Heritage, Memory and Conflict.
+I published around 100 publications and have been invited approximately to some 200 lectures and keynote talks.
+I co-organized also a substantial number of international conferences, such as The Challenge of Heritage (Amsterdam 2002), The Dynamics of War, Heritage, Memory and Remembrance (Amsterdam 2007), The Archaeology of Terrorscapes (Helsinki 2012), Competing Memories (Amsterdam 2013), and Heritage, Tourism and Hospitality (Amsterdam 2015).

 Another principal area of research concerns Europe's post-Enlightenment search for purity, control, and the fascination and fear of decadence and degeneration in modern art, culture and politics, starting with the book volume De hang naar zuiverheid (co-edited1998) and on Max Nordau's hidden representation of Jewishness (Masking the Other 1999), which traces the cultural roots of 20th c. racism and the Holocaust in cultural complexities far beyond the usual domain of political ideology.
-Challenged by the EU's 'identity crisis' after the enlargements of 2004/07 and the rise of authoritarian populism, Van der Laarse's interest has since then been shifted to conflict heritage, competing memories, and the postmodern legacy of totalitarianism and the Holocaust.
-He edited a bilingual handbook for critical heritage studies Bezeten van vroeger (2005), which is widely used in Dutch academic teaching, and co-edited De dynamiek van de herinnering (2009).
-The issue of the musealisation, mediatisation, staging and experiencing of war heritage is addressed in his published Reinwardt Memorial Lecture De Oorlog als beleving (2010/2011), and in his inaugural Nooit meer Auschwitz?
+Challenged by the EU's 'identity crisis' after the enlargements of 2004/07 and the rise of authoritarian populism, my interest has since then been shifted to conflict heritage, competing memories, and the postmodern legacy of totalitarianism and the Holocaust.
+I edited the first (bilingual) critical heritage studies handbooks Bezeten van vroeger (2005), and published widely on heritage theory before focusing more and more on the heritage and memory of the genocidal outcome of modernity's longing for ethno-national purity.
+The issue of the musealisation, mediatisation, staging and experiencing of war heritage is addressed in De dynamiek van de herinnering (2009, co-ed with Frank van Vree), my Reinwardt Memorial Lecture De Oorlog als beleving (2010/2011), and my inaugural Nooit meer Auschwitz?
 (2012).
-He also started a critical debate on the essentialist assumption of UNESCO's Intangible heritage convention with his essay De terugkeer van het eigene (Boekman 2011) and recently Europe's Peat Fire.
-Intangible heritage and the Crusade for Identity (Palgrave-Springer 2019).
-His 2013 publications Archaeology of Memory and Beyond Auschwitz rethink/reframe the issue of European competing memories, Holocaust dissonances and abuses of the pas in the present Age of Post-Memory and Identity.
-He co-edited Traces of Terror, Signs of Trauma (2014) as an outcome of the Terrorscapes in Postwar Europe project, and in Fatal Attraction (2015) reconceptualises some uneasy relations between Nazi modernism, 'Nordic' landscapes and Holocaust Memory, and in his co-edited Religion, State Society and Identity in Transition: Ukraine (2015) and Who owns the Crimean Past?
-(2016) he critically comments the geopolitical and mnemonic re-mapping of Ukraine and the cultural battle over public space.
-See also a video interview on the Forced Labor website of CEDIS FU Berlin (2014), his Sorbonne keynote 'Muséographie des mémoires concurrentes après 1989' published in Muséographies des violences en Europe Centrale et ex-URRS (2016), and a Youtube video of his keynote address Bones never lie? to the Forensic turn in Holocaust studies workshop at the Wiener Wiesenthal Institute for Holocaust Studiën (2015), published in Mapping the Forensic Turn (ed.
+Confronted with the new rise of authoritariansm and identitarian calls for ethnic purity, I also started a decade ago a critical debate on the unexpected essentialist outcomes of the cultural community and identity narrative and stately heritage practices of UNESCO's Intangible Heritage Convention (Boekman 2011, and recently in Europe's Peat Fire 2019).
+My 2013 publications Archaeology of Memory and Beyond Auschwitz rethink/reframe the issue of European competing memories, Holocaust dissonances and abuses of the past in the present Age of Post-Memory and Identity.
+I co-edited Traces of Terror, Signs of Trauma (2014) as an outcome of my still productive Terrorscapes in Postwar Europe networking research group.
+In 'Kunst, kampen and landschappen' (2009) and Fatal Attraction (2015) I have tried to rethink some uneasy relations between Nazi modernism, 'Nordic' landscapes and Holocaust Memory, and the strongly tabood attraction of perpetrator heritage, which in 2019-2020 also inspired the Nazi Design exhibition in Design Museum Den Bosch.
+As to understand the geopolitical backgrounds of the current crisis of European identity, I have in my co-edited Religion, State Society and Identity in Transition: Ukraine (2015) and in Who owns the Crimean Past?
+(2016) critically commented the geopolitical and mnemonic re-mapping of Ukraine and the cultural battle over public space in the EU's borderlands.
+See for other other postcommunist cases also a video interview on the Forced Labor website of CEDIS FU Berlin (2014), my contriibution to Muséographies des violences en Europe Centrale et ex-URRS (Sorbonne 2016), and a Youtube video of my keynote address Bones never lie? at the Wiener Wiesenthal Institute for Holocaust Studiën (2015) published in Mapping the Forensic Turn (ed.
 Zuzanna Dziuban, 2017).
-He is currently working on the hijacking of progressive culturalism by the New Right Identitarian movement on which he is preparing some further publications.
+I am currently working on the hijacking of progressive culturalism by the New Right Identitarian movement.

-Van der Laarse was member of the advisory boards of several museums and heritage organisations, such as the Heritage of War program of the Ministry of VWS, Theme Year 2012 of the Historical Country House Foundation, Amsterdam Museum, Dutch Castle Foundation (NKS), Rijksgebouwendienst, UvA Heritage Division, the Memorial Centers Camp Westerbork, Camp Amersfoort and National Monument Vught, and trustee of Paradox Foundation (photography and new media productions).
-With Dirk Mulder and Jan Kolen he initated the Westerbork Archaeological Research Project, a cooperative project of Memorial Camp Westerbork, CLUE-VU and RAAP as part of a wider Holocaust archaeology collaboration.
+During the past decade I was a member of the advisory boards of several museums and heritage organisations, such as the Heritage of War program of the Ministry of VWS, Theme Year 2012 of the Historical Country House Foundation, Amsterdam Museum, Dutch Castle Foundation (NKS), Rijksgebouwendienst, UvA Heritage Division, the Memorial Centers Camp Westerbork, Camp Amersfoort and National Monument Vught, and trustee of Paradox Foundation (photography and new media productions).
+With Dirk Mulder and Jan Kolen I initated the Westerbork Archaeological Research Project (2012) a cooperative project of Memorial Camp Westerbork, CLUE-VU and RAAP as part of a wider Holocaust archaeology collaboration.
 He is consulted as a heritage expert by many Dutch and foreign city and memorial museums, media programs and cultural initiatives, such as the AVRO radio 1 serial Dadererfgoed (perpetrator's heritage, 2008) and the curating city's project Museumtraject Mechelen (2013).
-Together with Ivar Schute he took part in Caroline Sturdy Colls' awarded Furneaux and Edgar productions Unearthing Treblinka (Channel 5, 2013) and Treblinkla: Hitler's Killing Machine (Smithsonnian TV, 2014) on the discovery of the widely discussed Treblinka gas chambers.
-Van der Laarse is regularly asked for public lectures, such as the ICOMOS-UK Annual Christmas Lecture 2014 in London and for the Utrecht Studium Generale in 2017, and the 4th Heritage Forum of Central Europe 2017.
+Together with Ivar Schute I took part in Caroline Sturdy Colls' awarded Furneaux and Edgar productions Unearthing Treblinka (Channel 5, 2013) and Treblinkla: Hitler's Killing Machine (Smithsonnian TV, 2014) on the discovery of the widely discussed Treblinka gas chambers.
+I am also regularly asked for public lectures, such as the ICOMOS-UK Annual Christmas Lecture 2014 in London and for the Utrecht Studium Generale in 2017, and the 4th Heritage Forum of Central Europe 2017.

-Van der Laarse teaches at the UvA, VUA, and Huizinga institute, supervises internships, supervises tutorials and BA honours and MA theses, and PhD research on heritage and memory, museology and landscape studies, terrorscapes, competing memories and conflict heritage.
+I teach at the UvA, VUA, and Huizinga institute, supervises internships, tutorials and BA honours programme and MA theses, and PhD research on heritage and memory, museology and landscape studies, terrorscapes, competing memories and conflict heritage.
 See the Courses tab for more information.

-Rob has been granted more than 5 million euros research funding during the past decade, and supervises/d some 25 PhD students at different universities.
+During my career I have been granted more than 5 million euros research funding, and supervises/d some 20 PhD projects at different universities.
 See the Research tab for more information.

-He was also the honorary promotor (with Pim den Boer) of Charlotte van Rappard at the dies natalis celebration of the University of Amsterdam in January 2015, honored for her contribution to international treaties on cultural heritage, illegal trade, and the research and restitution of WW II's stolen Jewsh art.
+I was also the honorary promotor (with Pim den Boer) of Charlotte van Rappard at the dies natalis celebration of the University of Amsterdam in January 2015, who was honored for her contribution to international treaties on cultural heritage, illegal trade, and the research and restitution of WW II's stolen Jewsh art.